Orofacial Pain

 Orofacial pain is a broad term used to describe symptoms of pain and/or dysfunction in the head and neck region.
 Multiple causes for orofacial pain may exist, and the symptoms may include headaches, neck pain, ear pain, dental pain, facial burning or stabbing sensations, and jaw pain.
 Symptoms may also include unusual pains or sensations such as ringing in the ears (tinnitus), dizziness, muscular incoordination, or even abnormal itching or tingling in the head and neck region.

 The complaints may either develop gradually (chronic orofacial pain) or have a rapid onset and can originate from neurovascular, neuropathic, or musculoskeletal causes.
 Common symptoms include pain or tenderness in the face, jaw joint area, neck, and shoulders, as well as around the ear when chewing, speaking, or opening your mouth wide.
-Problems when opening the mouth too wide, the jaw can get stuck and lock in the open- or closed-mouth position.
+Problems when opening the mouth too wide, and the jaw can get stuck and lock in the open or closed-mouth position.
 Luckily, our orofacial pain specialists can help you finally find the relief you’re looking for.

 Temporomandibular Disorders (TMD)